 Grandma has used both.
 The type of milk really doesn’t make a difference to the outcome of the pie crust, as long as the milk is cold, not room temperature.

 Do NOT Let The Oil Pie Crust Rest

 Repeat after me: DO NOT LET THE OIL PIE CRUST REST!
 If you let it rest it will become hard and too flaky where it won’t hold its shape.

 The moment you are ready to make your pie crust with oil is the moment you need to mix all the dry and wet ingredients together.
 You can get to rolling it out immediately.

 If you don’t have a rolling pin, no worries.
-Just press it out with your hands or roll int using a cup or jar.
+Just press it out with your hands or roll it using a cup or jar.

 Whatever you do, do not let the pie crust with oil “rest.”
 Once you combine wet and dry, you should immediately roll it out and put it into your desired pie pan.

-When I was photographing this recipe, I went to make the pie with this pie crust and I had waited too long and the oil pie crust was unusable so I had to make another recipe to make the pie!
+When I was photographing this recipe, I went to make the pie with this pie crust, and I had waited too long and the oil pastry crust was unusable so I had to make another recipe to make the pie!

 How To Easily Make Pie Crust With Oil

 Pie crust with oil is so easy that a young child could literally do it.
 How do I know?
 Because I was that young child, tasked by my Grandmother to make the pie crust while she prepared the filling.